dolthub/dolt-workbench/web/README.desktop-app.md

 ### Build the package

-1. Fetch the changes from [workbench repo](https://github.com/dolthub/dolt-workbench), merge the changes into your local [desktop repo](https://github.com/dolthub/dolt-workbench-desktop)

-2. Install dependencies and build in the `graphql-server` directory:
+1. Install dependencies and build in the `graphql-server` directory:

 ```bash
 # in `graphql-server`